flavianz/emojido/README.md

-# Emojido - express code with 🚀💥📦
+# Emojido - code in 🚀💥📦

 🚀 - Emojido is a full programming language, just all in emojis.